mortar-works/mortar-website/src/site/use-cases/community-navigation-in-Hackney.md

 pageImage: hc-01.png
 homepageImage: hc-01.png
 description: |-
-  Our platform Hoop'd is behind the design and delivery of a custom community navigation and social prescribing service in Hackney.
-Hackney Circle is combatting health inequalities through creative health and wellbeing by reaching isolated older residents through the promotion of participation opportunities from a network of over forty community and cultural organisations.
+  Our Circle Community Navigation platform is delivering a customised social prescribing service in Hackney.
+Hackney Circle combats health inequalities through the promotion of creative health and wellbeing interventions and is designed to help reach isolated older residents with participation opportunities from a network of over forty community and cultural organisations.

 order: 2
 ---